What is Habit?

 The mother who takes pains to endow her children with good habits secures for herself smooth and easy days; while she who lets their habits take care of themselves has a weary life of endless friction with the children.Charlotte Mason

-The most important part of habit training is to focus on one habit at a time.
+Train your child in one habit at a time.
 Resist the temptation to work on a long list of new habits all at once.
-Although the focus is one habit at a time, parents should expect excellence in the habit.
-When parents emphasize quality over quantity, the fruit is happy children with healthy habits.
+Although the focus is one habit at a time, parents should expect excellence in each habit before moving to a new habit.

 Steps to Habit Formation